 I know this is probably obvious, but one of the main things that make you a couple is sharing an intimate relationship.
 If something has changed in this area of your life, then maybe it’s an area that needs some attention.
 Having kids can play havoc with your intimate relationship, as we have found out.
 We have made choices as a couple about how we want to parent our children, but it has definitely had an impact on other areas of our life.

 There may be other reasons that you aren’t feeling confident in this area of your relationship.
 Bodies change over time, and intimate dryness can be a problem for lots of women.
 It can soon have an impact on your relationship too.
 Products like Vagisil ProHydrate range can help restore confidence and intimacy in a relationship so you can both work on getting that spark back.

 Remember Why You Love Them

 Do you ever have days when everything about your husband annoys you?
 When life is stressful and the kids are playing up and before you know it your other half can’t do anything right.
-I think every body has days like this, even with their boyfriend or girlfriend.
+I think every body has days like this, as we are only human.